tonyho/app-framework-binder/doc/afb-bindings-writing.md

 Sending events
 --------------

-Since version 0.5, plugins can broadcast events to any potential listener.
+Since version 0.5, bindings can broadcast events to any potential listener.
 As today only unattended even are supported.
 Targeted events are expected for next coming version.

-The plugin *tic-tac-toe* broadcasts events when the board changes.
+The binding *tic-tac-toe* broadcasts events when the board changes.
 This is done in the function **changed**:

 ```C